 US dollar rises amid economic data

-New York: The US dollar gained strength as market participants digested a slew of key inflation data.
+New York: The US dollar strengthened in late trading on Tuesday as market participants pored through newly-released economic data.

 The dollar index, which measures the greenback against six major peers, was up 0.50 per cent at 93.5329.

 In late New York trading, the euro fell to $1.1744 from $1.1810 dollars in the previous session, and the British pound decreased to $1.2933 from $1.3063 in the previous session.
 The Australian dollar was down to $0.7153 from $0.7212, Xinhua reported.

 The US dollar bought 105.49 Japanese yen, higher than 105.34 Japanese yen of the previous session.
 The US dollar rose to 0.9145 Swiss franc from 0.9093 Swiss franc, and it was up to 1.3140 Canadian dollars from 1.3114 Canadian dollars.